 However, the 2013 achievement did not answer all our questions relating to the Higgs field and how the Higgs boson behaves.
 But there is progress, and according to a recent statement released by the European Organization for Nuclear Research (CERN), the scientific organization that operates the LHC, a new experiment is filling in the blanks by revealing how the Higgs particle fits into the delicate ecosystem of particles.

 “We know that the Higgs interacts with massive force-carrying particles, like the W boson, because that’s how we originally discovered it,” said scientist Patty McBride from the U.S. Department of Energy’s Fermi National Accelerator Laboratory, which supports the research of hundreds of U.S. scientists on the Compact Muon Solenoid (CMS) experiment.

 “Now we’re trying to understand its relationship with fermions.”

-There are two types of elementary particles — that is, particles that either don’t have a substructure, or have one we haven’t discovered yet.
+There are two types of elementary particles — that is, particles that either doesn’t have a substructure or have one we haven’t discovered yet.
 These particles are split up into categories, two of which being fermions and bosons.
 Fermions follow Fermi–Dirac statistic and bosons follow Bose-Einstein statistic.
-Another way to look at this is that fermions are particles which have half-integer spin, whereas bosons are particles with integer spin.
+Another way to look at this is that fermions are particles that have half-integer spin, whereas bosons are particles with integer spin.

 The electron is a fermion, for instance.
-Bosons, such as the photon, carry energy — they’re the physical manifestation of forces which glue fermions together.
+Bosons, such as the photon, carry energy — they’re the physical manifestation of forces that glue fermions together.

 Earlier in 2014, researchers working with the CMS experiment showed that the Higgs boson has a relationship with fermions by measuring the rate at which they decay into tau leptons — the heavier cousin of the electron.
 Later, evidence surfaced of the Higgs boson decaying into bottom quarks.